GerardMJuan/GraphNetworkMarkers/README.md

 *

 ## Credits
-Me
+Gerard M
-And the creators of the codes and packages used here:
+And the creators of the codes and packages used here.